Effective Kitchen Cleaning Techniques

 The sink in your kitchen is the workhorse for most of the work you do there.
 If you are a cooking enthusiast, who spends hours in preparing delicious meals and creating culinary wonders, it is likely that during all of this work, the sink sees a lot of action.
 That is why it is important to keep the area clean and sanitised and resort to effective kitchen cleaning techniques.

 Thoroughly cleaning the sink is a chore that needs to have a high priority on your list.
-Here are few interesting tips that can help with that:
+Here are a few interesting tips that can help with that:

 - Maintain sparkling porcelain - if you have a white porcelain enamel sink, you can use bleach to shine it like new.
 All you have to do is take some paper towels and line the sink with them.
 Soak those with bleach and let it sit for 30-60 minutes.
 Once that time has passed, discard the towels and rinse with running water.
 The result of this cleaning service is going to be a white sink sparkling like never before.
-Avoid using bleach on colored porcelain, as it can fade the colour.
+Avoid using bleach on coloured porcelain, as it can fade the colour.
 Instead resort to baking soda or vinegar, which are great natural cleaning options.

-- Use an old toothbrush around tabs - grime, lime scale and soap scum are common issues you can notice around the joints of your tabs or the knobs.
+- Use an old toothbrush around tabs - grime, limescale and soap scum are common issues you can notice around the joints of your tabs or the knobs.
 Cleaning those with a sponge or anything else can be difficult, as there are deep crevices you need to reach.
-Instead you can use a firm toothbrush for the task.
+Instead, you can use a firm toothbrush for the task.
 You can easily manoeuvre around with it, making sure every nook and cranny is sanitised with an appropriate solution.